xd2287/transformers/docs/source/en/model_doc/mbart.md

 This model was contributed by [valhalla](https://huggingface.co/valhalla).
 The Authors' code can be found [here](https://github.com/pytorch/fairseq/tree/master/examples/mbart)

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [mbart](https://huggingface.co/models?other=mbart)

 ### Training of MBart

 MBart is a multilingual encoder-decoder (sequence-to-sequence) model primarily intended for translation task.
 As the